joknarf/nerdps1/README.md

 Instead of passing custom env file, you can create a `~/.nerdrc` env file that will be automatically sourced after user profile and forwarded by psudo/pssh/psshu.

+## /tmp full proof

+nerdps1 will use /var/tmp if not enough space in /tmp. (ssh connections can occur even if /tmp full on remote)

 ## Customizing prompt

 You can add informations on the prompt using ps1_info variable: